EnterpriseDB/barman/doc/manual/66-about.en.md

 ## License and Contributions

-Barman is the exclusive property of 2ndQuadrant Italia and its code is distributed under GNU General Public License 3.
+Barman is the property of 2ndQuadrant Italia and its code is distributed under GNU General Public License 3.

 Copyright (C) 2011-2016 [2ndQuadrant.it S.r.l.]
 [19].